alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

              - string
              - No
              - The unique ID of the Unity application.
 The default value is: `unknown`
+           * - secure_mode
+             - boolean
+             - No
+             - Enables secure WebSocket communication (``wss://``).
+When set to `True`, the driver will attempt to connect to the AltTester® Server using a secure connection.
+The default value is: `False`.

     .. tab:: Robot